The BCAAs Breakdown

 These amino acids are Leucine, Isoleucine, and Valine.
 They are the major amino acids that are oxidized or broken down in skeletal tissue during ATP production.
 But they’re not just some random combination.
-These amino acids are known provide benefits to the body specially the muscles which is why BCAAs are up there when it comes to popular muscle supplements.
+These amino acids are known to provide benefits to the body especially the muscles which is why BCAAs are up there when it comes to popular muscle supplements.

 What do they do?

 BCAAs are simply taken for one specific purpose and that’s to grow muscle.
-They do this through promoting a biological process called protein synthesis.
+They do this by promoting a biological process called protein synthesis.
 Protein synthesis, without being technical, is a naturally occurring process in the body where all sorts of proteins needed by the body are generated or converted into usable forms.
 If protein synthesis exceeds breakdown, muscle growth occurs.